KDKT

-KDKT (1410 AM) is a radio station that serves as west central North Dakota's sports talk outlet, as KDKT Sports Radio 1410.
+KDKT (1410 AM) is a radio station that serves as west central North Dakota's sports talk outlet, as "KDKT SportsRadio".
 KDKT covers a large portion of western North Dakota, including key cities such as Bismarck, Dickinson and Minot.
 "KDKT Sports Radio" also carries regional, and local sports teams from North Dakota such as the University of North Dakota, Fargo-Moorhead RedHawks, Bismarck State College, and NDHSAA prep sports.
-Local on-air personalities include Jeff Baranick, Jim Kusler, Nathaniel Jones, and Josh Coleman who have hosted the popular Friday Night Live program.
+Local on-air personalities include Jeff Baranick, Jim Kusler, Nathaniel Jones, Josh Coleman, and Jimmy Covers who have hosted the popular Friday Night Live program.

 History and ownership

-The station signed on the air in 1978 as KHOL under the ownership of Mercer Broadcasting Inc, with a country music format known as "Coal Country" which reflected the coal industry in Western North Dakota.
+The station, licensed to Beulah, North Dakota, first signed on the air on December 18, 1978, with the original call sign KHOL.
+The station was originally owned by Mercer Broadcasting Inc. and featured a country music format, which it branded as "Coal Country," reflecting the major industry in the area. with a country music format known as "Coal Country" which reflected the coal industry in Western North Dakota.

 In 2000, the station dropped Country in favor of an adult contemporary music format.
 In 2006, DSN Radio acquired the station changed call letters to KDKT and flipped the format to sports, with the popular CBS Sports Radio network.
+Today KDKT is North Dakota's affiliate of the Westwood One Sports network.
+The KDKT call sign is derived from "K North DaKoTa."